-Are you wondering if you really need to pay Bitcoin taxes, especially if you only made a very small profit?
+Are you wondering if you really need to pay Bitcoin taxes or another cryptocurrency taxes, especially if you only made a very small profit?
 We believe it’s better to be safe than sorry!
 Although the chances of an audit may be slim for extremely small amounts, the IRS has made it clear that it is serious about crypto tax.

 Here are some scenarios to consider:

 You sold Bitcoin or Other Cryptocurrency

 In the simplest terms, if you sold Bitcoin, it is now considered a capital gain or loss.
 If you sold the Bitcoin for a profit, it is a capital gain.
 In this case, you will likely owe the government money.
 If you sold the Bitcoin at a loss, it is a capital loss.
 In this case, you will be eligible for a deduction.

 This may be the only scenario where you do not need to report your purchase with the IRS.
 If you purchased Bitcoin and then maintained that holding, you will not owe Bitcoin taxes on the transaction or the currency itself.

 You paid for a service with Cryptocurrency

 The exact tax status of the payment will influence the forms you need to file.
 If you paid an established employee, this falls under the scope of a W-2.
 On the other hand, if your business employed a contractor and paid in cryptocurrency, you must issue a 1099.

 You have been paid in Cryptocurrency